 #10 Commonplace Coffee

-The neighborhood coffee shop is a local favorite that extends a warm welcome to visitors, too.
-Loved for both the delicious coffee and the friendly service, it’s the best place to get caffeinated before a day of exploring.
+The regional coffee shop is a local favorite that extends a warm welcome to visitors, too.
+Loved for both the delicious coffee and friendly service, it’s the best place for coffee in Pittsburgh before your day of exploring.